Expanding the opportunities for students to learn about sustainability from a variety of perspectives.

 - Through the School of Interdisciplinary and Graduate Studies, students interested in exploring advanced studies in a field like sustainability which transcends established academic/institutional boundaries may design a graduate program of study in consultation with faculty and the Assistant Dean for Interdisciplinary Studies.
 A program for this degree must involve at least two academic departments/units and it must cross traditional disciplinary organizational structures and programmatic lines of study.

 Below are just a sampling of the many sustainability-related courses taught at UofL across all disciplines!
+Explore all of the offerings in with UofL's Course Schedule.

 **NEW** Sustainability Courses for Spring 2014: